Alexsa6ko94/fc-tech-assignment/README.md

 RDS service gives you automatic backups of the Database

+### Monitoring
-### !!!
+!!!
 During to t2.micro instance limitations - the ELK and Kibana can't work properly, so the Kibana is currently stopped.

+ELK Kibana and Nagios

 ### What could be done better: